Last updated: May 2026 · Written from a 2-year journey — from nearly killing my first ivy to propagating 8 thriving plants

 - Transplant when ready.
 Once roots are 2–3 inches long, pot up in soil.

-My propagation results: From 10 cuttings, 9 successfully rooted.
-That’s a 90% success rate.
+My propagation results: from 10 cuttings, 9 successfully rooted — a 90% success rate.
 The one that failed had a leaf sitting in the water that rotted.

 For more propagation tips, Gardening Know How has a detailed guide on both water and soil methods.

-If you enjoy propagating plants, you might also like how to care for a christmas cactus—another easy-to-propagate plant that makes beautiful holiday gifts.
+If you enjoy propagating plants, you might also like my guide on how to care for a Christmas cactus — another easy-to-propagate plant that makes a beautiful holiday gift.

 This video demonstrates the complete water propagation process: